-A dual Olympic champion, an icon of the pool and a much-loved Australian sporting hero, Susie O’Neill’s determination and work-ethic saw her rise to become one of Australia’s most successful ever swimmers.
+A dual Olympic champion, an icon of the pool and a much-loved Australian sporting hero, Susie O’Neill’s determination and work-ethic saw her rise to become one of Australia’s most successful swimmers.

-Dubbed ‘Madame Butterfly’ for her peerless quality in the discipline, Susie held a record 35 Australian titles, 16 Commonwealth Games medals (11 gold), 18 long and short course World Championships medals and eight Olympic medals in total.
+Dubbed ‘Madame Butterfly’ for her peerless quality in the discipline, Susie held a record for 35 Australian titles, 16 Commonwealth Games medals (11 gold), 18 long and short course World Championships medals and 8 Olympic medals in total.

 As an 18-year-old, Susie won a bronze in the 200m butterfly at the 1992 Barcelona Olympics, before rising to the top of the sport, winning the first of her two Olympic golds four years later in Atlanta.

 At Commonwealth level, she was dominant.
-No other Australian won more medals in the pool, and Susie also holds the record for most medals won in a single games with her eight, six of which are gold, at the 1998 Kuala Lumpur Commonwealth Games.
+No other Australian won more medals in the pool, and Susie also holds the record for most medals won in a single Games with her eight, six of which are gold, at the 1998 Kuala Lumpur Commonwealth Games.

 She then began her broadcasting career soon after, commentating at the 2006 Commonwealth Games for the ABC, and in 2016 she joined the Nova Brisbane Breakfast program, Ash, Kip, Luttsy & Susie.

-Susie is Australia’s joint Deputy Chef de Mission for the Tokyo 2020 Olympics alongside fellow Olympians Evelyn Halls and Kim Brennan.
+Susie is Australia’s joint Deputy Chef de Mission for the Tokyo 2021 Olympics alongside fellow Olympians Evelyn Halls and Kim Brennan.

 Always a champion of the people, O’Neill is revered not only by her feats in the pool, but also her charity work, humility and down-to-earth nature.